What is Settlement Date?

 Given that the transaction date is 25th November 2020, the transaction should be ideally settled after two business days on 27th November 2020, which is a Friday.
 But 26th November 2020 is a holiday on account of Thanksgiving and then 28th and 29th November 2020 are weekends.
 Now, we know that the settlement date excludes exchange holidays and weekends.
 Therefore, the date is 30th November 2020, which is a Monday.

 Risks of Settlement Date

-There are two main risks associated with the settlement date – credit risk and settlement risk.
+There are two main risks associated with – credit risk and settlement risk.

 - Credit Risk: It refers to the risk of loss emanating from the buyer’s inability to meet the contractual trade obligations.
 Some of the reasons for the credit risk include liquidity issues or unanticipated volatility in the market during the time period between the transaction and settlement dates.